peteroupc/classic-wallpaper/README.md

 - Two colors only.
     - Such as black and white, which allows for hue shifting to, say, a black-to-red or gray-to-blue palette.
+- 16-color VGA palette (light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128).[^3]
+- 216-color "web safe" palette (each color component is a multiple of 51).[^3] [^7]
+- 216-color "web safe" palette plus VGA palette.[^3]
+- A subset of a color palette given earlier.

+Any 16-color or 256-color palette that was used in a significant volume of application and video game graphics before the year 2000 is also allowed.

+Additional color palettes allowed are as follows.

 - Three gray tones: black (0, 0, 0), gray (128, 128, 128), white (255, 255, 255).
     - Allows for hue shifting to, say, a black-to-red palette.
 - Four gray tones: black, gray (128, 128, 128), light gray (192, 192, 192), white.
     - Allows for hue shifting to, say, a black-to-red palette.
+- The VGA palette plus the following four colors set by legacy versions of Windows: (192,220,192), (160,160,164), (255,251,240), (166,202,240).
+- The VGA palette plus each "half-and-half mixture" [^6] of any two colors in the palette, for a total of 98 unique colors (each color component is 0, 64, 128, or 192; or each color component is 0, 128, or 255; or each color component is 96 or 160; or each color component is 96 or 224).
 - 16-color [**canonical CGA palette**](https://int10h.org/blog/2022/06/ibm-5153-color-true-cga-palette/) (each color component is 85 or 255; or each color component is 0 or 170, except (170, 85, 0) instead of (170, 170, 0)).[^3]
-- 16-color VGA palette (light gray; or each color component is 0 or 255; or each color component is 0 or 128).[^3]
+- An 8-color palette where each color component is 0 or 255 (a subset of the 16-color VGA palette).
 - A 16-color palette where each color is one of the following: each color component is 0 or 255; or each color component is 0 or 128 except for (128, 128, 128); or the color is (64, 64, 64).
-- The VGA palette plus the following four colors set by legacy versions of Windows: (192,220,192), (160,160,164), (255,251,240), (166,202,240).
-- An 8-color palette where each color component is 0 or 255 (a subset of the 16-color VGA palette).
-- Up to four colors from the VGA palette.
-- Up to four colors from the canonical CGA palette.
-- Up to eight colors from the VGA palette.
-- 216-color "web safe" palette (each color component is a multiple of 51).[^3] [^7]
-- 216-color "web safe" palette plus VGA palette.[^3]
-- The VGA palette plus each "half-and-half mixture" [^6] of any two colors in the palette, for a total of 98 unique colors (each color component is 0, 64, 128, or 192; or each color component is 0, 128, or 255; or each color component is 96 or 160; or each color component is 96 or 224).
 - The canonical CGA palette plus each "half-and-half mixture" [^6] of any two colors in the palette, for a total of 85 unique colors.
 - The 64 colors displayable by EGA monitors (each color component is 0, 85, 170, or 255).[^3]
-- Up to 16 colors from the "web safe" palette.
-- Up to 16 colors from the "web safe" and VGA palettes.
-- Up to 16 colors from those displayable by EGA monitors (each color component is 0, 85, 170, or 255).
 - Up to 16 colors from those displayable by 12-bit color displays (each color component is a multiple of 17).
-- Up to eight colors from those displayable by 15-bit color displays (each color component is a multiple of 8).
+- Up to 16 colors from those displayable by 15-bit color displays (each color component is a multiple of 8).
-- Up to 16 colors from those displayable by 15-bit color displays.
 - 5- to 64-color grayscale palette (all color components the same).
 - A 27-color palette where each color component is 0, 128, or 255.
 - A 125-color palette where each color component is 0, 64, 128, 192, or 255.
+- Up to four colors from a palette mentioned earlier in this section.
+- Up to eight colors from a palette mentioned earlier in this section.
+- Up to 16 colors from a palette mentioned earlier in this section.

+The following color palettes are allowed, but not preferred:

-- Not preferred: Up to 16 colors from those displayable by 16-bit color displays (each red and blue component is a multiple of 8; each green, a multiple of 4).
+- Up to 16 colors from those displayable by 16-bit color displays (each red and blue component is a multiple of 8; each green, a multiple of 4).
-- Not preferred: Up to 16 colors from those displayable by pure VGA monitors (each color component is a multiple of 4).
+- Up to 16 colors from those displayable by pure VGA monitors (each color component is a multiple of 4).
-- Not preferred: 65- to 236-color grayscale palette (all color components the same).
+- 65- to 236-color grayscale palette (all color components the same).
-- Not preferred: 237- to 256-color grayscale palette (all color components the same).
+- 237- to 256-color grayscale palette (all color components the same).

 > **Note:**  The [_palettes_ directory](https://github.com/peteroupc/classic-wallpaper/tree/main/palettes) of this repository hosts palette files for many of the color combinations described above.
 The palette files are designed for use in software programs for drawing, especially those devoted to pixel art.